-High School Research Student Tatiana produces a podcast on The Myth of Io in Ovid’s Metamorphosis
+High School Classics Research Student Tatiana produces a podcast on The Myth of Io in Ovid’s Metamorphosis

-Student Spotlight: Tatiana is a sophomore studying at the ISF Academy in Hong Kong.
-She started her Polygence project in the Fall of 2019 with her mentor Sarah, a PhD in Classics from Harvard University.
-Tatiana's Polygence project was researching and translating the original Latin text of the Myth of Io, and studying the myth has been depicted overtime.
-Her project culminated in a professional-caliber podcast educating listeners on the evolving interpretations of the myth over millenia.
-You can listen to her podcast here and read more about her Polygence experience below.
+Tatiana's project was researching and translating the original Latin text of the Myth of Io, and studying the myth has been depicted over time.
+You can listen to her podcast and read more about her Polygence experience here!

 So let’s start at the beginning, before Polygence.
 How did you develop this deep interest in Classics?
 And had you done any sort of research project or original translations before?